Can You Tan Through Water? Everything You Need To Know

 Wide-brimmed hat

-It is important to remember the most vulnerable parts of your body that are likely to be burned – your head, face, neck, and shoulders.
-Your upper body most probably won’t be underwater too much, but it is at risk of burning from the reflective rays from the water.
+It is essential to remember the most vulnerable parts of your body that are likely to be burned, such as your head, face, neck, and shoulders.

 Keep hydrated